 There are two ways to combination feed a kitten.

-The second method has the benefit of meaning that your little kitten always has something available to eat, but could potentially make them more likely to gain excess weight which could prove unhealthy.
+This method has the benefit of meaning that your little kitten always has something available to eat.

 Combination Kitten Feeding Chart

-If you want to use a combination of wet and dried kitten food, then our combination feeding chart for kittens will give you a rough guide to the appropriate amounts of each food to offer him at each meal.
+Our combination feeding chart for kittens will give you a rough guide to the appropriate amounts of each food to offer at each meal.

 What other food does your kitten need?

-If you are feeding your kitten on dry kitten food or wet kitten food they should not need their diet supplemented with anything else.
+If you are feeding your kitten on any complete food they should not need their diet supplemented with anything else.

 What should my kitten drink?